tomwhitbrook/ds-pca-and-eigenvectors-lab-london-ds-091018/README.md

 Before doing so, two things are of main importance when We'll first perform 2 steps:

-1. Let's look at the current correlation structure of the data and look if nothing stands out.
+1. Let's look at the current correlation structure of the data and see if anything stands out.
-2. Let's look at the data distributions and make sure we standardize our data first.
-As mentioined, we would like to get our data on a unit scale, if you want to get optimal PCA performance in the long run.
+2. Let's also look at the data distributions and make sure we standardize our data first.
+As mentioned, we would like to get our data on a unit scale, if we want to get optimal PCA performance in the long run.

 ## 2. The correlation structure

 Before we start, let's have a quick exploratory look at the data.
 Let's generate the correlation heatmap to see if we can detect anything extraordinary.

+Run the cells below to create a Correlation Heatmap of our dataset.

 ```python